-There was already a line forming when we arrived, and so we had a chance to peruse the menu as we inched closer to the register.
-(You order at the counter, and then food is brought to you in the large, airy seating area.)
+There was already a line forming when we arrived.
+So we had a chance to peruse the menu as we inched closer to the register.
+(You order at the counter.
+Then food is brought to you in the large, airy seating area.)

-We were swimming in choices, and so David and I decided to order two things and split them.
+We were swimming in choices.
+So David and I decided to order two things and split them.

 I got the Adobe Salad.
 It’s a bowl of shredded spinach, kale, and red cabbage that’s topped with smoky tempeh, black beans, and corn.